manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

   While at admin/settings/custom-breadcrumbs, go ahead and enable any additional taxonomy breadcrumb options that suits your needs.
-If you are using views to override taxonomy term pages, then be sure to enable the "Use taxonomy breadcrumbs for views?" option.
+If you are using views to override taxonomy term pages, then be sure to enable the "Use taxonomy breadcrumbs for views" option.

 + custom_breadcrumbsapi provides a simple api that allows custom breadcrumbs to be defined